Pebble Games and Algebraic Proof Systems

 Observe that every clause in a pebbling formulas has at most one positive literal.
 These formulas are therefore Horn formulas.

 A way to prove that a CNF formula is unsatisfiable is by translating it into a set of polynomials over a field $\mathbb F$ and then show that these polynomials do not have any common $\{0,1\}$-valued root.
 A clause $C=\bigvee_{x\in P} x \vee \bigvee_{y\in N} \bar y$ can be encoded as the polynomial $p(C)=\prod_{x\in P} (1-x) \prod_{y\in N} y$.
 A set of clauses $C_1,\dots,C_m$ is translated as set of polynomials $p(C_1),\dots,p(C_m)$.
 Adding the polynomials $x_i^2-x_i$ (as axioms) for each variable $x_i$, there is no common $\{0,1\}$-valued root for all these polynomials if and only if the original set of clauses is unsatisfiable.
-The intuition here is to identify false with 1 and true with 0.
-A monomial is falsified by a Boolean assignment if all its variables get value 1, while it is satisfied if one of its variables gets value 0.
 In this context we will consider a monomial $m$ as a set of variables and a polynomial $p$ as a linear combination of monomials.
 A monomial with its coefficient in $\mathbb F$ is called a monomial term.

 When encoding the pebbling formulas as polynomials, for a set $U\subseteq V$, we denote by $m_U$ the monomial $\prod_{u\in U}x_u$.
 For $U=\emptyset,$ $m_U=1$.
 For every vertex $v\in V$ the axiom $\bigvee_{u \in \pred(v)} \bar {x}_u \lor x_v$ becomes the polynomial $A_v:=m_{\pred(v)}(1-x_v)$, and the sink axiom $\bar {x}_z$ is transformed into the polynomial $A_{sink}:=x_z.$ Observe that every polynomial in the encoding of a pebbling formula is a monomial or the linear combination of two monomials.
 This is true for the polynomial encoding of every Horn formula.
 To avoid confusion we will denote the polynomial encoding of a CNF formula $F$ by $P_F.$